cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

     table.increment(new Increment(logInfo.getIp(), logInfo.getUri(), 1L));
   }

-``incrememtCount()`` takes a ``LogInfo`` object containing the 3 parts of a log that we are interested about - IP address, timestamp and web page - and increments the number of visits of the Web page for the given IP address.
+``incrememtCount()`` takes a ``LogInfo`` object containing the three parts of a log that we are interested in - IP address, timestamp and Web page - and increments the number of visits of the Web page for that IP address.
 We use the underlying ``Table`` API ``increment()`` to store this information.

 Let's now see an example showing how to made data available through our ``pageViewStore`` Dataset::